Danny Wirtz: Executive career

 Wirtz became more involved in his family's business following his grandfather's death in 2007.
 He assisted in operating many of Wirtz Corporation's holdings, including Breakthru Beverage, Wirtz Realty and banking interests.
 He eventually became vice president of the Blackhawks and alternate Governor to the NHL, while also serving as active advisor for the Blackhawks.
 Outside of the Wirtz Corporation, Wirtz co-founded Banner Collective, a production company, in 2013, and joined Varyer, an advertising agency, as a partner in 2018.

 He became the interim president of the Blackhawks following the dismissal of John McDonough in April 2020.
-Wirtz became the chief executive officer of the Blackhawks in December.
+Wirtz became the chief executive officer of the Blackhawks in December 2020.
 Wirtz's official tenure as the Blackhawks CEO started on a tumultuous note.
 The organization was the subject of an internal investigation stemming from claims that a former video coach sexually abused a prospect during the 2010 Stanley Cup playoffs.
 The accuser, Kyle Beach, sued the Blackhawks organization for failing to properly handle his claims or file a formal police report.
 Many former players, coaches, and executives were interviewed.
 The investigation noted that neither Wirtz nor his father Rocky had any knowledge of the sexual assault at the time.
 However, the two remaining front office executives from the 2009 season, including Vice President of Hockey Operations Stan Bowman resigned, and the organization was fined $2 million by the NHL.
 On the ice, the Blackhawks started the 2021–22 NHL season with a 10-game losing streak, resulting in the dismissal of head coach Jeremy Colliton.
 The team did not recover and finished the season with the sixth-worse record in the NHL.
 The Blackhawks' home sellout streak came to an end on October 24, 2021 after 535 consecutive games due to the team's losing record and the COVID-19 pandemic.

-Wirtz appointed Kyle Davidson as the team’s new general manager.
+Wirtz appointed Kyle Davidson as the team’s new general manager in 2022.
 Davidson initiated a full-scale roster turnaround, which saw the Blackhawks trading away players for draft picks and assets prior to the 2022–23 NHL season.
 The team also did not re-sign either Patrick Kane or Jonathan Toews, who were cornerstones of the previous dynasty.
 The team finished with the third-worst record in the NHL, but still won the NHL Lottery.
-The Blackhawks selected Connor Bedard, who was regarded as a "generational" prospect, with the first overall pick in the 2023 NHL Entry Draft.
+The Blackhawks selected Connor Bedard, who was regarded as a "generational" prospect, with the first overall pick in the 2023 NHL entry draft.
+Wirtz extended Davidson's contract with a multi-year extension in April 2026.

 Wirtz became the owner and chairman of the Wirtz Corporation in July 2023 following his father's death.
-In one of his first moves as chairman, he purchased the Chicago Steel of the USHL on August 1.
+In one of his first moves as chairman, he purchased the Chicago Steel of the USHL at the end of July 2023.

-Wirtz was named co-chairman of the Breakthru Beverage Group on August 28.
+Wirtz was named co-chairman of the Breakthru Beverage Group on August 28, 2023.

 Personal life

 Wirtz, and his wife, Anne, have two daughters: Rosemary and Juniper.
-Wirtz describes music as his "balancing piece" and is an avid concertgoer.